project-holo/discord-worker-framework/README.md

 - Fast
 - Low-level
 - Customizable
-- Connects to any message broker (adapters are included for MQTT and AMQP)
+- Connects to any message broker (adapters are included for AMQP and STOMP)
 - Allows for caching (included adapter available for Redis)
 - Allows for collecting statistics via an event emitter